-Perhaps the most common chair in all of Mexico is the Rustic Pine Collection Colonial Chair.
+Rustic Pine Collection Colonial Chair.
 With its simple mortise-and-tenon construction, these pine chairs are easily produced and can be found in restaurants, cafes and homes throughout the country.
 They're the perfect complement to a rustic or ranch-style table, and are often painted with complementing colors.
 Other features available in cantina chairs are carved backs and front rungs or scalloped legs and covered cushionsto name a few.
 Whether it's for functionality, aesthetics or both, the popular cantina chair is great for enjoying a meal or relaxing at the table with family and friends.

 Second only to cantina chairs, and historically from the state of Jalisco, are the unmistakable barrel-shaped chairs known as equipales.
 Made with tanned pigskin stretched over a cedar bentwood frame and a base made from crossover slats, it's hard to mistake the unique style of these classic Mexican chairs.
 Other features include a high back for support, and sloping sides offering the perfect armresta luxury less common in the cantina chair.
 Furthermore, since equipales are both lightweight and durable, they're also perfect for outdoor dining and relaxing.
 As a bonus feature, the more weathered these chairs become, the more distinct their characteristics tend to bemaking for excellent collector items.